Special Needs Children

 - Many international Techniques under one roof

-- Foreign Therapists visit IIAHP twice a year for teaching new techniques to IIAHP Staff.
+- Foreign Therapists visit IIAHP twice a year for teaching new techniques for the treatment of special needs children.

-- Senior IIAHP Staff takes training in foreign countries to keep the team updated about latest techniques for best results.
+- Senior Staff of IIAHP takes training in foreign countries to keep the team up to date about the latest techniques for best results.

 - Fully air-conditioned office.

-- 100% area under CCTV surveillance and parents are allowed to check footage whenever they want to check for any doubts in their mind.
+- For the convenience of parents 100% area is under CCTV surveillance and parents are allowed to check footage if they have any doubts in their mind.

 - We also give homeopathy.